msr-consulting/exscalabar-user-guide/current_value_table.md

 ### The ``device`` Tag
 The ``device`` entry in the CVT is a top level entry used to group all devices attached to the instrument.
 Under this top-level tag is an entry for every device that has been registered with the controller at startup.
 Those device that fail to start should not be registered with the CVT.

 Each device under the ``device`` tag contains several guaranteed members as defined below.
 In addition, if the device is identified as a ``controller``, the device will have an additional entry called ``setpoint`` which is a floating point number.

+#### Example

 An example of a controller is given below.

 ```json
 "device": {